-If the Trustee determines that the Fund's cash levels materially exceed its forecast requirements, it may offer a pro-rata redemption opportunity or make a pro-rata capital distribution to unitholders.
-There were no distributions paid or payable during the year or at 31 December 2021.
+If the Trustee determines that the Fund's cash levels materially exceed its forecast requirements, it will offer a pro-rata redemption opportunity or make a pro-rata capital distribution to unitholders.
+There were no distributions paid or payable during the year or at 31 December 2022.

-16 Instrument fund provision for liquidity
+19 Instrument fund provision for liquidity